 “This was a wonderful case we wanted to share, due to the owners’ quick response time and nursing care at home, Linda wounds recovered beautifully!” said Dr. Dr. Gounaris.

-You can follow Linda and her brother, Harry, @the_duck_named_linda
+You can follow Linda and his friends at @gerry_ducks

 Pleasantville Animal Hospital of Fallston, located in Fallston, Maryland, is a family-owned, full-service hospital that provides veterinary services for dogs, cats and birds.
 Their expertise in the field now spans over three family generations, and they are very proud of this unique heritage.
 The hospital has an in-house laboratory, allowing for rapid diagnostic testing for critical care patients, digital radiography (xrays), surgical suite, and an on-site pharmacy.
 Dr. Scott Gounaris has been practicing veterinary medicine for 35 years and founded Pleasantville Animal Hospital in 2002.
 His daughter, Dr. Rebecca Gounaris, now works alongside him, and they approach each case as a team.